 As a member of the regional barter community, I would like to have the possibility to inter-trade among local networks.
-The outcome would be twofold: on the one hand, communities may see their infrastructural needs for bartering more easily met as there would be an increase of offers for community building services in that - on the other - the credits gained by service providers would be then spent in the same or different productive local economies of Catalonia creating a tool for allowing users to make interoperable transactions in the barter networks of Catalonia barter participants in different CES in the region an increase in membership and intensification in the velocity of money within the regional multi-currency barter system Intercanuis/Kaingra.
+The outcome would be twofold: on the one hand, communities may see their infrastructural needs for bartering more easily met as there would be an increase of offers for community building services in that - on the other - the credits gained by service providers would be then spent in the same or different productive local economies of Catalonia

+We belieue that by creating a tool for allowing users to make interoperable transactions in the barter networks of Catalonia For barter participants in different CES in the region We will achieue А more efficient exchange dynamic among different local barter networks We will know this is true when we see an increase in membership and intensif cation in the uelocity of money within the regional multi-currency barter system Intercanuis/Xaingra.